ivan-sincek/xss-catcher/README.md

 </IfModule>
 ```

+However, using the above policy, your web server will not be receiving any HTTP cookies in the `Cookie` HTTP request header; but, you can still send them in the `data` HTTP request parameter.

-The same is already set in [\\src\\.htaccess](https://github.com/ivan-sincek/xss-catcher/blob/master/src/.htaccess), but depending on your web server's current configuration, it might be ignored.
+The above policy is already set in [\\src\\.htaccess](https://github.com/ivan-sincek/xss-catcher/blob/master/src/.htaccess), but depending on your web server's current configuration, it might be ignored or overriden.

-Keep in mind that the following CORS policy cannot be used together:
+If you want cookies to be sent in the `Cookie` HTTP request header, keep in mind that the following CORS parameters CANNOT go together:

 ```fundamental
 Access-Control-Allow-Origin: *